-- Name the three macronutrients ad the main functions.
+- Name the three macronutrients ad their main functions.

 - Know the general recommendations for macronutrient intake.

-- Define dehydration and explain the general recommendations for intake of water.
+- Define dehydration and explain the general recommendations for the intake of water.

 - Be able to discuss the nutritional importance of minerals, vitamins, and antioxidants.